 Tenerife has over 65km of coastline to explore.
-From the black sand beaches of Anaga rural park to the golden sand beaches in the south, there is something for everyone.
+From the black sand beaches of Anaga Rural Park to the golden sand beaches in the south, there is something for everyone.

 Explore the national parks

 Lastly, there’s Masca village.
-Nicknamed the “Machu Picchu of Spain,” the beautiful village nestled in the Toro mountains is home to several hiking trails and viewpoints.
+Nicknamed the “Machu Picchu of Spain,” the beautiful village in the Toro mountains is home to several hiking trails and viewpoints.

 Aside from hiking, Tenerife is a hub for all kinds of outdoor sports, including windsurfing, kitesurfing, rock climbing, paragliding, sailing, and surfing.
 One of the main reasons people move to Tenerife is to hit the waves.